markjdba/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?

 Warner Bros.
-Discovery earns revenue from it's streaming service, Max, as well as from cable television and satellite operators, movies, tv shows, comic books, and branded merchandise.
+Discovery earns revenue from it's streaming service, Max, as well as from movies, TV shows and networks, comic books, and branded merchandise.

 ## Business Activities